Internet driving you crazy? Before you switch internet providers, try these troubleshooting tips to speed up your internet connection

 They may send someone out to look at your lines or they may tell you that you’re out of luck.

-You can also call our Geek Experts to help you troubleshoot and fix the slow connection.
+You can also call our wifi installation team to help you troubleshoot and fix the slow connection.

 Fix Your Slow Internet Connection